 Signs of The Flu

 It can be quite hard for the average person to distinguish the flu from other illnesses’ such as the common cold.
 Some tell-tale signs of the flu are that its onset is sudden, and the infected person tends to have, fever, aches, chills, and fatigue.
-The Centers for Disease Control and Prevention made a chart to compare the symptoms of the cold vs. the flu to shed light on any confusion.
+The Centers for Disease Control and Prevention made a chart to compare the symptoms of these illnesses to shed light on any confusion.

 Dr. Scott’s Tip: If you are unsure if you have a cold or the flu please seek advice from your primary care physician or at your local ClearChoiceMD urgent care.
 We will evaluate you and make sure you get the best possible treatment.